AN63L/environment_monitoring/README.md

 ![BME TO ESP32 I2C](./images/ESP32_BME680_Wiring_Diagram_SPI.png)

 3. Next we will connect the PMS7003.
 If you are lucky, you go one with an adaptor board to make the assembly.
-I didn't and had to solder the pins myself.
-The connections are shown below.
+I originally didn't and had to solder the pins myself (bad idea).
+After buying an adapter, I followed the connections below.

 ![PMS7003 Front](./images/pms7003_1.jpg)
 ![PMS7003 Back](./images/pms7003_2.jpg)

-Beware: the pins are very fragile and close together, I highly recommend you use an adapter board instead.
+4. Install the magnets in place.
+The holes might seem a little too tight but if you slowly push in the magnets they will fit perfectly into place (using a flat surface like a hammer helps).
+Make sure the polarity is correct (you want to close the lid on the case!)

+5. Place the components inside, close the lid and you're ready to go !

 ## Software setup